MarcelloDev6001/CarolBot/README.md

 # How to self-host Carol

+### REQUIREMENTS:
+- Java 24 or higher.
+(I honestly don't know if this bot works with older versions of Java)
+- IntelliJ Idea.
+(You can use both Community version or Ultimate version)
+- Pacience and Determination.

 - Note: *`CarolSettings.java` (where is a lot of important configurations in Carol) is located at `src/main/java/com/marc/discordbot/carol/CarolSettings.java`*

+### HOSTING:
 - Firstly:
 open `carol-discord-bot` folder, create a file called `carol.properties.json` and put this inside your file: